felix-kocht/Flapper/README.md

 ## File structure

+- folder for any part of the code (Arduino Flapper (Controller), Test Stand, Visual detection...)

 - different modes (for code testing, Lake driving, different teststand scenarios...)
 -- they have different parameters, each stored in one config file